 Visitors can explore this historic building, transformed into co-share office spaces.
-From the brightly lit lobby visitors will be led to the third floor which features 2 “White Boxes Spaces” ready to be customized to a tenant’s needs.
-Then, on the seventh floor, visitors can experience an incredible tenant lounge and conference rooms.
+From the brightly lit lobby visitors will be led to the third floor, which features two “White Box Spaces” ready to be customized to a tenant’s needs.
+Then, on the 7th floor, visitors can experience an incredible tenant lounge and conference rooms.
 Enjoy stunning views of the David L. Lawrence Convention Center.
-The space is adorned with furniture from Leah Koubar, and pop art from local artist Burton Morris, whose work was featured on the hit NBC comedy Friends.
+The space is adorned with furniture from Leah Koubar and pop art from local artist Burton Morris, whose work was featured on the hit NBC comedy Friends.

 ABOUT THIS BUILDING